Sampling-Based Constrained Motion Planning with Products of Experts: Background

-where $N$ denotes the number of samples, $\hat{\bm{\mu}}_{t+h}$ represents the preceding mean value, and $\gamma_t$ is the step size.
+where $N$ denotes the number of samples, $\hat{\bm{\mu}}_{t}$ represents the preceding mean value, and $\gamma_t$ is the step size.
 The term $w_i$ is a weighting factor expressed as

 where $\beta$ is a temperature parameter.
-Following the adjustment of the policy parameters, the initial action $\bm{u}^*_t$ can be sampled, applied to the system, and iteratively repeated until the task is successfully completed.
+Following the calculation of the parameters, the initial action $\bm{u}^*_t$ can be sampled, applied to the system, and iteratively repeated until the task is successfully completed.